 - Require as little information as possible.
+The more form fields you require, the fewer subscribers you’ll get.
 All you really need is an email address, but I always also ask for the first name.
-Once you have an effective process in place you can experiment with asking for the last name, company, job title, or other useful information and see if it dramatically drops
+Once you have an effective process in place you can experiment with asking for the last name, company, job title, or other useful information and see how it impacts signup rates.

 Your House List

 You likely have hundreds or thousands of customer and prospect email addresses that you’ve collected over the years.
 These are found in your sales and service reps’ email accounts and accounting systems.
 It is very tempting to upload all these email addresses into your email marketing platform and start blasting out emails to them.

 There are many reasons this is a bad idea.

 - Your email service provider may suspend your account if you have a high bounce rate.

 - Your customer’s email server may flag you as a spammer if you send an email to numerous people that are no longer at the company.